 This reflects my inability to do nothing.
 When we are uncomfortable with what’s going on in our minds, it is hard to sit still and do nothing.
 Being confronted with the chaos of what goes on in there can be very uncomfortable.
 It can seem easier to stay busy to avoid looking unwanted thoughts and emotions.
 But they will catch up with us eventually.
 My feeling is that it’s better to confront them directly at the source–meaning in the present moment.
 Otherwise they have a tendency to manifest as chaotic situations that result from not paying proper attention.

-When I get too busy, or when I know I have periods of intense activity coming up (like an upcoming holiday season,) I re-commit to daily sitting meditation and schedule it in.
+When I get too busy, or when I know I have periods of intense activity coming up, I re-commit to daily sitting meditation and schedule it in.

 A strange phenomenon